Trump claims Greenland framework would grant US 'total access'

 Denmark rejects sovereignty talks as NATO weighs Arctic security

-Denmark pushed back against Trump’s claims, with Prime Minister Mette Frederiksen saying no negotiations had taken place regarding Greenland’s sovereignty.
+Denmark pushed back against Trump’s claims, with Prime Minister Mette Frederiksen saying that no negotiations had taken place regarding Greenland’s sovereignty.

 THE HAGUE, NETHERLANDS - JUNE 25: U.S. President Donald Trump (C) is greeted by NATO Secretary General Mark Rutte on the second day of the 2025 NATO Summit on June 25, 2025 in The Hague, Netherlands.
 Among other matters, members are to approve a new defense investment plan that raises the target for defense spending to 5% of GDP.
 (Photo by Omar Havana/Getty Images)